Zucchini Noodle Mock Pasta Salad (Video)

 - fresh-ground black pepper to taste

 Several years ago I posted about How to Make Zucchini Noodles, and since then every summer I’ve had fun sharing Spiralizer Recipes that use the tasty noodles made from zucchini.
+Now you can buy zucchini noodles already made if you prefer that option!

-How to make Zucchini Noodle Pasta Salad:
+How to make Zucchini Pasta Salad:

 - As soon as sausage is cool enough to handle, cut into slices about 3/8 inches (1 cm.) thick.

-- I made my noodles with the Spiralizer (affiliate link) shown here, but if you don’t want to buy a Spiralizer, try one of the other methods in my Three Ways to Make Noodles from Zucchini.
+- I used two medium-sized zucchini about 10 inches long.
+I made my noodles with the Spiralizer (affiliate link) shown here, but try one of the other methods in my post on How to Make Zucchini Noodles if you don’t have that.
+(Or buy zucchini noodles at the store in the produce department!)

 - Put the zucchini “noodles” into a bowl big enough to hold all the ingredients and stir in the dressing.
 (You may not want all the dressing if you prefer your salads to be more dry.)